Colors

 Copy permalink to share

 Pinus strobus Linnaeus.
 Subgenus: Strobus.
 Section: Quinquefoliae.
 Subsection: Strobus.
 Eastern White Pine.
 Phen: Apr; Aug-Sep.
-Hab: Moist to dry forests, bottomlands, dry, rocky ridges in humid gorges.
+Hab: Moist to dry forests, bottomlands, dry, rocky ridges in humid gorges, also planted in timber plantations.
 Dist: Widespread in ne.
 North America, south to VA, w. and (rarely) c.
 NC, nw.
 SC, n.
 GA, e.
 TN, KY, IN, n.
 IL, e.
 IA, and MN.
 In NC, a notable relict and disjunct stand of P. strobus occurs on bluffs of the Deep River in the eastern Piedmont of Chatham County; in VA P. strobus is widely but irregularly distributed in the lower Piedmont.
+Frequently planted beyond its native range.

 Origin/Endemic status: Native

-Other Comments: P. strobus was probably the tallest tree in e.
+Other Comments: Pinus strobus was probably the tallest tree in e.
 North America, reaching heights of 60-70 meters.
-It was a very important timber tree historically.
+Historically, it was a very important timber tree.

 Synonymy: = Ar, C, F, FNA2, G, Il, K1, K3, K4, Mi, Mo1, NE, NY, Pa, RAB, Tat, Tn, Va, W, WV, Price (1989); = Strobus strobus (L.) Small – S, S13; > Pinus strobus L. ssp. cumberlandensis Silba – Silba (2011); > Pinus strobus L. ssp. strobus – Silba (2011)